Lince (tank): Bidding

 Krauss-Maffei's Lince bid provided the clearest technical designs.
 The tank would be 49 tonnes and equipped with a 120-millimeter main gun.
 It could fire this gun on the move and aim at targets with effectiveness in day and night operations.
 Fitted with a 1200 hp engine, the Lince could travel as fast as 70 km/h on the roads.
 Although heavily based on the Leopard 2A4, the Lince was smaller and lighter, trading protection for mobility.
 Specifically, the Lince prioritised enhanced mobility over the irregular Spanish terrain.
 Furthermore, size restrictions were imposed because of the existing capabilities of Spain's railroad and highway network.
-Although the reduced armor conflicted with the problems that the Spanish had with AMX-30E's thin armor, the Lince used a multilayer armor similar to that of the German Leopard 2A4, providing greater protection than standard armor for a similar weight.
+Although the reduced armour conflicted with the problems that the Spanish had with AMX-30E's thin armour, the Lince used a multilayer armour similar to that of the German Leopard 2A4, providing greater protection than standard armour for a similar weight.
 The protection was further enhanced by the low profile turret, again similar to that of the Leopard 2A4.

 In early 1986, the Ministry of Defense declared that it would choose a contract within a matter of months.
 News sources cited said that Krauss-Maffei would most likely gain the contract, although the French might get it because of past and existing French armament contracts with Spain.
 Apart from producing the French-designed AMX-30, the Spanish government also had a contract for Mirage F1 fighter planes and Puma utility helicopters in 1979.
 In early 1987, France again offered Spain the contract to co-develop and co-produce the AMX-Leclerc.
 This time it added the lucrative term of joint export.
 Despite the offer and ongoing collaboration with the Italians, Spanish investment in the German-Spanish Lince program grew to 200 billion pesetas (1.8 billion dollars).
 However, the Spanish government did not announce a winner for the contract.
 This indecision led Krauss-Maffei to freeze its bid for the Lince.
 Krauss-Maffei also cited the loss of millions of dollars because of failures on the part of Santa Bárbara Sistemas, who would manufacture the Lince.